Milestone Media: Development

 Christopher Priest participated in the early planning stages of Milestone Media, and was originally slated to become the editor-in-chief of the new company, but left the endeavor for personal reasons before any of Milestone's titles were published.
 Michael Davis left Milestone in 1995, after the imprint had launched, to become president of the new company Motown Animation & Filmworks.
 Denys Cowan soon joined him to serve as editor-in-chief.

-All Milestone Media titles were set in a continuity dubbed the "Dakotaverse", referring to the fictional midwestern city of Dakota in which most of the early Milestone stories were set.
+All Milestone Media titles were set in a continuity dubbed the "Dakotaverse", referring to the fictional midwestern city of Dakota City in which most of the early Milestone stories were set.
 Before any titles were published, an extensive "bible" was created by Dwayne McDuffie and other early creators which provided back-story and information on all of the original Dakotaverse characters, as well as detailed information about the history and geography of Dakota.
 Cowan produced the original character sketches that served as a guide for the other artists.

 Publishing deal

 Although Milestone comics were published through DC Comics, they did not fall under DC Comics' editorial control; DC retained only the right not to publish any material they objected to.
 Milestone Media retained the copyright of their properties and had the final say on all merchandising and licensing deals pertaining to them.
 In essence, DC licensed the characters, editorial services, and creative content of the Milestone books for an annual fee and a share of the profits.
-Dwayne McDuffie said that DC held up this agreement even though some of Milestone's storylines made them "very uncomfortable" as they were from perspectives that DC weren't used to.
-The biggest conflict they had was when an issue of Static showed the hero kissing his girlfriend on a bed, with unopened condoms visible.
-DC didn't want to publish this cover on grounds that it was using sex to sell comics; Milestone covered most of the image as a compromise.
-McDuffie believed it made DC uncomfortable because it was specifically "black sexuality", noting that the man who communicated DC's concerns at the time was standing in front of a copy of Legionnaires #16, the cover of which depicts a blonde, white character in a revealing costume posing in a sexually suggestive position.
+Dwayne McDuffie said that DC held up this agreement even though some of Milestone's storylines made them "very uncomfortable" as they were from perspectives that DC were not used to.
+The biggest conflict they had was when issue #25 of Static showed the hero kissing his girlfriend on a bed, with unopened condoms visible.
+DC did not want to publish this cover on grounds that it was using sex to sell comics; Milestone covered most of the image as a compromise.
+McDuffie believed it made DC uncomfortable because it was specifically "black sexuality", noting that the man who communicated DC's concerns at the time was standing in front of a copy of Legionnaires #16, the cover of which depicts Dream Girl in a sexually suggestive manner.